rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 The following fundamental design principles will be followed during the course of this adventure:

 1. **Simplicity** - adhere to the principles of [KISS] (https://en.wikipedia.org/wiki/KISS_principle) and [Occam's Razor] (https://en.wikipedia.org/wiki/Occam's_razor)
-2. **Agility** - switching between environments and deploying application releases should at most a single _simple_ shell command
+2. **Agility** - switching between environments and deploying application releases should use only a single _simple_ shell command
-3. **Immutability** -  application container images will be considered as immutable.
-This will eliminate runtime dependency issues when deploying applications across environments.
+3. **Immutability** -  consider container images as immutable.
+This eliminates dependency issues when deploying applications across environments.
 The local development runtime environment should thus be very close to production.
-4. **Automation** - Nirvana will be fully automated deployment of application releases triggered by Git workflow events
+4. **Automation** - Nirvana is a fully automated deployment of application releases triggered by Git workflow events

-**NOTE:** Strictly speaking the kernel and container supporting services _could_ differ between hosts however the impact on most applications would be minimal given that most dependencies exist within the runtime environment.
+**NOTE:** Strictly speaking the kernel and container supporting services _could_ differ between hosts; however, the impact on most applications would be minimal given that most dependencies exist within the runtime environment.

 ## III Prerequisites

-This series of articles and corresponding demonstration code has some dependencies on local environment and accounts with Docker, Github and AWS.
+This series of articles, and the corresponding demonstration code, has some dependencies on local environment and accounts with Docker, Github and AWS.
 You will need the following:

 1. Ruby and Python interpreters
 2. Unix "Make" utility